 My latest book 'What the British Invented' has been featured in the Daily Express, Daily Mirror, Scottish Daily Record, Sunday Mail and the Sunday Post.

-Reviews for 'The A-Z of Curious London' :
+Some reviews for 'The A-Z of Curious London' :

-genuinely fresh revelations and a narrative storytelling style, much more readable than the usual fact-packed miscellany' (The Londonist) '.Gilly has done an excellent job of finding odd, unusual facts instead of run-of-the mill touristy information' (The Good Book Guide) '.... 'a fascinating read which added greatly to my knowledge of unusual London (R Halkett, London Blue Badge Guide) '...although not fictional, Gilly endows her book with a quality seen in most novels; curiousity and suspense (Colchester Circle) '..... facts, trivia and strange details that show London in a new, interesting light (The Spooky Isles) '....dedicated to weird tales but mixing eyewitness accounts with urban myth and legend.
-It’s a chaotic tour from Lady Hatton’s dance with the devil to Margaret Thatcher’s death at the Ritz.
+fresh revelations ..narrative storytelling style... much more readable than the usual fact-packed miscellany' (The Londonist) '.Gilly has done an excellent job of finding odd, unusual facts instead of run-of-the mill touristy information' (The Good Book Guide) '.... ''fascinating read which added greatly to my knowledge of unusual London (R Halkett, London Blue Badge Guide) '...although not fictional, Gilly endows her book with a quality seen in most novels; curiousity and suspense (Colchester Circle) '..... facts, trivia and details that show London in a new, interesting light (The Spooky Isles) '....dedicated to weird tales but mixing eyewitness accounts with urban myth and legend...
 By the book’s nature, we lose chronology and the past feels it is rubbing up against the present (Camden Review)'...
 This volume of London curios brings a really fresh approach (Choice magazine)